northeast-kansas-library-system/nextsteps/source/policy/advanced_copies.rst

 Advanced copies and Pirated material policy
 -------------------------------------------

-The Next Search Catalog administrators reserve the right to remove any advanced copies or pirated materials found cataloged in Next Search Catalog.
+The Next Search Catalog administrators reserve the right to remove any advanced copies or pirated materials found in Next Search Catalog.

 Advanced copies
 ---------------